metal3-io/ip-address-manager/docs/releasing.md

 ### Repository setup

-Clone the repository from your intended fork:
+- Clone the repository from your intended fork:
 `git clone git@github.com:[your-fork]/metal3-ipam.git`

 or if using existing repository, make sure origin is set to the fork and upstream is set to `metal3-io`.
 Verify if your remote is set properly or not by using following command `git remote -v`.

+- Fetch the remote (`metal3-io`): `git fetch upstream` This makes sure that all the tags are accessible.

 ### Creating Release Notes